-Mortgage Insurance Premium (MIP) is fees that safeguard lenders from the risk of borrowers defaulting on their loans.
+Mortgage Insurance Premium (MIPs) are fees that safeguard lenders from the risk of borrowers defaulting on their loans.
 MIPs are required for certain types of loans, including FHA and USDA loans.
 MIPs can also be utilized for traditional loans, depending on the borrower’s credit score and down payment.

 How Does Mortgage Insurance Premium Work?